Table of Contents

 How much does YouTube take from memberships?

 YouTube takes 30% of all channel membership revenue.
 On $10,000 in monthly memberships, YouTube keeps $3,000 and you receive $7,000.
-This is the same 30% cut Apple and Google take from app store purchases, and it applies regardless of how many members you have or how long you have been a creator.
+On iOS devices, Apple takes an additional 30% cut, leaving you with just 49 cents per dollar.
+This rate applies regardless of audience size or how long you have been a creator.

 Can you use Patreon and YouTube memberships at the same time?

 Yes.
-Many creators run both simultaneously, offering YouTube memberships for casual supporters who want badges and emoji, and Patreon for dedicated fans willing to pay more for deeper access.
-The key is differentiating what each tier offers so fans choose the level that fits them.
+Many creators run both — YouTube memberships for casual supporters who want badges and emoji, and Patreon for superfans willing to pay more for deeper access.
+The key is keeping benefits distinct so each tier serves a different audience segment without cannibalizing the other.

 What is the cheapest way to sell memberships as a creator?

-The cheapest option is a zero-commission platform where you pay a flat monthly fee instead of a percentage of revenue.
-Tools like Paprika charge $0 to $99 per month with no revenue share, meaning you keep every dollar your fans pay regardless of how much you earn.
+The cheapest option is a zero-commission platform with a flat monthly fee instead of a revenue percentage.
+Tools like Paprika charge $0 to $99 per month with no revenue share, meaning at $5,000 per month you keep $4,901-5,000 instead of the $3,500 YouTube leaves you with.